 - Shifting resources: The survey revealed corporations have moved less specialized work from law firms to in-house counsel.
 42% of respondents said they conduct 61-80% of work in-house, a 27% increase since 2017.
 Specialized work is still often outsourced to traditional law firms - 73% of respondents send highly technical work like patent services and due diligence to an outside provider.

 “This year’s survey demonstrates that as GCs in Europe are expected to play increasingly strategic roles within their businesses, legal operations professionals have emerged and are demanding technology that drives efficiency,” says Barry Ader, Vice President of Marketing and Product Management for Wolters Kluwer’s ELM Solutions.
 “According to the survey, GCs will seek technology solutions that help reduce the cost of legal operations and increase efficiency within the organization.
-This will allow them to not only dedicate time toward strategic business initiatives, but also arm them with key business intelligence through enhanced reporting and analytics.”
+This will allow them to not only dedicate time toward strategic business initiatives but also arm them with key business intelligence through enhanced reporting and analytics.”

 Enabling the legal department to think strategically, as opposed to reactively, can impact the entire business.
-According to respondents, GCs insist on being involved in transaction and other business decisions early on so their strategic advice can have an impact on the bottom-line.
+According to respondents, GCs insist on being involved in transactions and other business decisions early on so their strategic advice can have an impact on the bottom-line.

-Legal technology has enabled GCs to focus on strategic issues which is critical given the trading and political challenges in today’s global economy.
+Legal technology has enabled GCs to focus on strategic issues, which is critical given the trading and political challenges in today’s global economy.
 One major technological development is the use of AI for legal operations to automate routine tasks.
 “We leverage technology to engage and manage outside counsel and legal service providers,” said Maurus Schreyvogel, Chief Legal Innovation Officer at Swiss-based Novartis International AG said.